 Since the release in 2002 of operating policies and procedures required in The Charter for the Protection of Children and Young People (The Dallas Charter) by the United States Conference of Catholic Bishops (USCCB), the Archdiocese of Detroit has been audited every year by an independent firm to ensure compliance.

-In June of 2018, prior to its June Plenary Assembly, the USCCB issued its Annual Report on the Implementation of the Dallas Charter.
-Its preface acknowledges and thanks “… all victims/survivors who continue to come forward to share their stories.”
-The report provides findings and recommendations from 194 dioceses – including the Archdiocese of Detroit – on subjects such as the number of allegations reported, safe environment programs, and financial costs.
+Also each year, the USCCB issues its Annual Report – Findings and Recommendations on the Implementation of the Charter for the Protection of Children and Young People.
+The 2019 report, released in June of 2020, provides findings and recommendations from 194 dioceses – including the Archdiocese of Detroit – on subjects such as the number of allegations reported, safe environment programs, and financial costs.

 In 2002, the Archdiocese of Detroit reconstituted its Review Board.
 (An earlier version of the Review Board was established in 1988, when the archdiocese became one of the first dioceses to implement a policy on the sexual abuse of minors by clergy.)
 This lay-led board considers all allegations of sexual abuse involving minors or vulnerable adults against priests, deacons, and church personnel, and advises the archbishop on its findings.